villekf/OMEGA-doc/docs/source/implementation.rst

 In short, use implementation 2.
 This is the only one available when using Python as well.
 For details, see below.
 If you cannot use implementation 2, use implementation 5 if you have a discrete GPU.
 If not, use implementation 4.

 Implementation 1 is a CPU-only implementation.
 It computes and stores the actual (sparse) system matrix for the selected geometry.
 It supports only projector types 1-3 and their hybrid versions.
 In general, this implementation is not recommended.
 For custom algorithms, it can sometimes, however, be beneficial to obtain the system matrix for a 2D case.
-In such cases, implementation 1 can be useful.
+In such cases, implementation 1 can be useful, and fast.
 However, in short implementation 1 is NOT recommended.
 Implementation 1 is the only implementation that uses double-precision (64-bit floats) by default and also cannot use single precision values.

 Implementation 2 is OpenCL-, CUDA-, or CPU-based implementation.
 Default is OpenCL, but CUDA can be selected by setting ``options.useCUDA = True`` in Python or ``options.use_CUDA = true`` in MATLAB/Octave.